TsundraDev/c-log/README.md

 ## Module

-This repo comes equipped with a module to be included with other C++ files.
+This repo comes equipped with the c-log directory containing a self-contained module to be included in other C++ projects.
-The c-log module is self-contained and comes with:
+This module contains the following:
 - an external header file (c-log.hpp)
 - a Makefile which automatically builds the module

-Projects using this module can also choose where the module is built by modifying the OBJ target.
+Projects using the c-log module can also choose where the library is built by modifying the OBJ target.
 However, do note that the relative filepath is considered from the c-log module directory

 ```
 $(MAKE) -C c-log OBJ=[filepath]